 As a business owner or manager, you know that success depends on meeting and exceeding your customers’ expectations and maintaining a positive environment for your employees.

-You probably don’t give the drains in your facility a second thought, but when they’re not working properly it can be hard to focus on anything else.
-Backed-up toilets, standing water in sinks or a clogged mainline can stop your business in its tracks and lead to costly repairs.
+You probably don’t give the drains in your facility a second thought, but it can be hard to focus on anything else when they’re not working properly.
+Backed-up toilets, standing water in sinks, or a clogged mainline can stop your business in its tracks and lead to costly repairs.

 Lee Company’s plumbing experts are ready to help with 24/7 emergency services and regularly scheduled maintenance that can solve problems before they happen.

 Our plumbing experts have seen restaurants shut down, office buildings vacated, and customers turned away all because of clogged drains.
 Drain issues don’t have to be an inevitable part of owning or managing a facility.
 These pro tips can help keep your business operating smoothly.

 A slow drain or a gurgling sound could be a warning that a major problem is brewing in your pipes.
 Call us right away.

 Regular preventive maintenance can stop minor issues from growing into major setbacks.
 Our preventive maintenance plan covers storm, sanitary, and special waste drains.

 2. It might be time for jetting service

 Power washing can make a backyard deck look almost new.
 Jetting does the same thing for your pipes.
 A powerful surge of water washes away the debris that builds up over time and keeps your drains flowing freely.